 I’m not sure what the first place we went to lunch was–it was a hole in the wall spot–and likewise with the al fresco coffee shop in Bellagio.
 Basically it felt like you couldn’t go wrong with food + drink across the board.

-So unsurprisingly, I’d completely recommend (and highly encourage) a trip to Lake Como–it’s truly a dream, and I haven’t seen a place like it.
+So unsurprisingly, I’d completely recommend (and highly encourage) a trip to Lake Como in November–it’s truly a dream, and I haven’t seen a place like it.
 Going in November was definitely a different kind of experience, but it was hard to complain about being able to feel like you had most of Bellagio to yourself, shared only with the people who arrived on the same ferry for the day, and be able to trudge up and down the hilly town without sweating in the 90+ degree heat.
 I’ll definitely be going back in the summer some time, but these will more than do for now…I think!

 As always, let me know if you have any more questions (email is great, too! email@example.com) and hopefully you’re sold on adding this charming spot to your travel list as well :)